Any vision is worth its weight in gold

 What are your thoughts ?

-This blog is about you, not about me or someone else.
+This blog is about you, not me or someone else.
 But about you.
 It is about inspiring you to think if you have a vision on a certain topic.
-Are you aware of a phenomenon, trend, or development and what do you do with that awareness?
+Are you aware of a phenomenon, trend, or development, and what do you do with that awareness?
 Do you propagate that for the good of a community or a company?

 Today’s worldwide topics waiting for a vision are freedom, poverty, health, peace, work, energy, and happiness.
 Topics of lesser importance may be traveling, music, sports, holidays, video, transport, communication, and relationships.
 But even on these topics, you may have your futuristic thoughts.